 In 2003, the Dino chain successfully established capital ties with the Agro-Rydzyna meat plant, which had been supplying our stores with fresh meat since the very beginning of our chain’s existence.
 This way we have secured supplies of fresh, high quality meat and sausages for our continually developing Dino store chain.

 In 2004-2009, after trying out various development possibilities, Dino’s management noticed a potential for expansion of mid-sized supermarkets in small and medium-sized towns, and on the outskirts of large cities.
 As a result, in that period we were able to successfully continue expanding our chain around our distribution centre in the Wielkopolska region, at a rate of about a dozen new stores per year.

-In 2010, PEF VI, managed by Enterprise Investors, indirectly acquired a 49% interest in Dino, becoming a strategic minority investor.
+In 2010, PEF VI, managed by Enterprise Investors, indirectly acquired a 49% interest in Dino, becoming (until 2017, when Company debuted on Warsaw Stock Exchange) a strategic minority investor.
 The capital for development we gained this way became a catalyst for dynamic growth in subsequent years.
 We entered the year 2011, in which we transformed into a joint-stock company, owning 111 stores.

 In 2013, in order to assist the economic development of central Poland, we opened our second distribution centre, this time leased, in Piotrków Trybunalski.
 In the meantime, the number of our stores had exceeded 300, and at the end of the year it reached 324, which means that in 2011-2013 our chain grew at the average rate of 43% annually.